ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It is nice that `F :<: G` reads as if our `Ast` is a member of the complete `F`
-instruction set: this syntax is intentional.

 Sungguh apik bila `F :<: G` dibaca sebagaimana bila `Ast` sebagai salah satu anggota
 dari set instruksi lengkap dari `F`.

-A> A compiler plugin that automatically produces the `scalaz.Free` boilerplate
-A> would be a great contribution to the ecosystem!
-Not only is it painful to write
-A> the boilerplate, but there is the potential for a typo to ruin our day: if two
-A> members of the algebra have the same type signature, we might not notice.
-A>
 A> Sebuah plugin kompilator yang secara otomatis memproduksi plat cetak `scalaz.Free`
 A> akan sangat membantu ekosistem Scalaz!
 Tidak hanya menyusahkan bila kita harus
 A> menulis plat cetak secara manual, namun juga ada kemungkinan sebuah salah ketik
 A> merusak hari kita: bila ada dua anggota dari aljabar yang mempunyai dua penanda
 A> tipe yang sama, bisa saja kita tidak memperhatikannya.

-Putting it all together, lets say we have a program that we wrote abstracting over `Monad`

 Dan menggabungkan semuanya, misalkan kita mempunyai sebuah program yang kita tulis
 untuk mengabstraksi `Monad`